-Even back on land, the local seafood is a huge draw.
-In fact, if you can get here by May 18-19, you’ll make the 38th annual World Famous Blue Crab Festival at the Historic Little River Waterfront, where you’ll find not just the namesake crustaceans (though there will be plenty of those), but also live entertainment and a kids’ zone.
-For a more grown-up (and esoteric) taste of the local food scene, book the Ghost Dinner and Tour at the Brentwood Restaurant & Wine Bistro, where any number of deceased residents and guests of this early 20th century fisherman’s “tourist home” will likely join you at some point.
+Back on land, be sure to get a taste of the local food scene.
+Book the Ghost Dinner and Tour at the Brentwood Restaurant & Wine Bistro, where any number of deceased residents and guests of this early 20th century fisherman’s “tourist home” will likely join you at some point.
 While you’ll be grateful that their antics don’t include making off with your Shrimp Chardonnay or Key Lime Charlotte, don’t be surprised if a wine glass or two winds up on the floor.
 But if ghost-free wine tasting is more your thing, there’s always La Belle Amie Vineyard, home to Twister Sisters Wines.

 Okay, there’s no real forest here.
 But you’d be forgiven for thinking so given the preponderance of green.
 Yes, this is one golf-happy little spot, with four beloved courses, not least, the Arnold Palmer-designed Myrtle Beach National.
 Then again, if you consider shopping a competitive sport, prepare to score big here (see: the 84 shops at the Tanger Outlets, among other retail meccas).